What is aspiration?

 How we care for aspiration in children

-The skilled clinicians in the Aerodigestive Center and Center for Airway Disorders at Boston Children’s Hospital are experienced in diagnosing and treating children with a range of aerodigestive concerns, including aspiration.
-We have a rich understanding of the complexity of the swallowing process, which allows us to consider all aspects of this mechanism when evaluating and treating aspiration and its causes.
+The skilled clinicians in the Center for Airway Disorders, Aerodigestive Center, and Feeding and Swallowing Program are experienced in diagnosing and treating children who aspirate.
+We have a rich understanding of the complexity of the swallowing process, which allows us to consider all aspects of this condition when evaluating and treating aspiration and its causes.

 Through this multidisciplinary approach, providers in the Otolaryngology, Gastroenterology, and Pulmonology Divisions collaborate to provide a comprehensive approach for the treatment of your child.
 Your child’s doctor and/or speech-language pathologist may suggest you change the way you feed your child to decrease the risk that food/liquid will enter their lungs.
 For example, you may need to use a different bottle nipple or cup, add thickener to their liquids, or feed them in a different position.
 In rare cases, they may need to receive liquids by a tube through their nose or stomach if a safe feeding plan cannot be identified.

 The team will work closely to support you and your family throughout the process and to determine the appropriate timeframe for follow-up.
 This often includes repeat testing, gradual changes to the diet plan, and/or feeding therapy techniques.
 Our goal is to provide both medical management and the best minimally invasive surgical approach, if needed, to resolve the underlying cause of the aspiration.